jojobear2020/Amazon_Vine_Analysis/README.md

 ### ADDITIONAL REVIEW & OBSERVATIONS

-1Check if there is correlation between bias (high/low-ranked) review and reward (paid/unpaid).
+Check if there is correlation between bias (high/low-ranked) review and reward (paid/unpaid).

 1. Our data is quite disproportional with numbmer of paid review much smaller than Vine reviews
 2. Unexpectedly, 1 star reviews are twice higher %-wise than unpaid reviews